 is available for review.
 Call the UW-Platteville Campus Police Office at 608-342-1584 for a paper copy of the annual report.

 To ensure full consideration, applications must be received by October 21, 2013; applications will be accepted until the position is filled.

-Applications must be submitted via the online application system n PDF format and must include 1) a letter of application addressing all qualifications, 2) a resume, 3) a statement of your teaching philosophy, 4) graduate and undergraduate transcripts (unofficial transcripts are acceptable with official transcripts required of all finalists), 5) the names and contact information for three professional references, and 6) a separate statement describing a history of working with or demonstrated commitment to addressing issues of race, gender, sexual orientation, disability, and/or other issues of historic marginalization.
+Applications must be submitted via the online application system in PDF format and must include 1) a letter application addressing all qualifications, 2) a resume, 3) a statement of your teaching philosophy, 4) graduate and undergraduate transcripts (unofficial are acceptable with official transcripts required of all finalists), 5) the names and contact information for three professional references, and 6) a separate statement describing a history of working with or demonstrated commitment to addressing issues of race, gender, sexual orientation, disability, and/or other issues of historic marginalization.
 Incomplete applications will not be considered.
-Employment will require a criminal background check.

 Questions may be addressed to: